An Efficient Algorithm for Vertex Enumeration of Arrangement

 where $c_{il}$ and $c_{jl}$ are the $l$-th coordinate of the vector $\c_i$ and $\c_j$, respectively.
 Wrapping it into a vector representation, we have

 which means $\c_i\in \mathrm{span}(\{ \c_j~|~ \bar{a}_{ij}\neq0\})$.

 \rightline{$\Box$}

 From the above lemma, it can be seen that the proposed Zero rule is not an indexing game.
 Instead, it is deeply related to the properties of the arrangement itself, as represented by the dictionary.
 The relationship between zero and non-zero entries is the reason why we call our proposed rule the Zero rule.
-Now, we show that under the Zero rule, there only exists one termination.
+Now, we show that under the Zero rule, there only exists one terminal.

-\begin{prop}[Unique convergence] Repeating the Zero rule from any dictionary in the arrangement will result in a unique termination. \end{prop}
+\begin{prop}[Unique terminal] {The collection of terminal dictionaries of any hyperplane arrangement is single.} \end{prop}

-\textit{Proof}: Let $\x_{B}=\bar{A} \x_{N}$ be the dictionary such that $N$ has attained the smallest lexicographical order among all co-basis in the system; note that the dictionary is a terminal of the Zero rule.
-Furthermore, suppose there exists another terminal of the Zero rule dictionary $\x_{\tilde{B}}=\tilde{A}\x_{\tilde{N}}$ and $\tilde{N}\neq N$, that is,
+\textit{Proof}: Let $\x_{B}=\bar{A} \x_{N}$ be the dictionary such that $N$ has attained the smallest lexicographical order among all co-basis in the hyperplane arrangement; note that the dictionary must be a terminal of the Zero rule.
+Furthermore, suppose there exists another terminal dictionary, namely $\x_{\tilde{B}}=\tilde{A}\x_{\tilde{N}}$ and $\tilde{N}\neq N$, that is,

 Comparing $N$ and $\tilde{N}$ entry by entry, let the $j$-th pair be the first such that they are not equal, and denote them as $n_j\in N, \tilde{n}_j\in \tilde{N}$.